NethermindEth/nethermind/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide any additional context about the problem.

 **Logs**
-Please include any relevant logs that may help identify the issue.get better
+Please include any relevant logs that may help identify the issue.